leduythuccs/TruthTableGenerator/README.md

 # Supported Operations

 My code supports 5 operators:
-- NOT: denoted as '!' or '-'.
+- NOT: denoted as '!' or '-' .
-- AND: denoted as '^' or '.'.
+- AND: denoted as '^' or '.' .
-- OR: denoted as 'v' or '+'.
+- OR: denoted as 'v' or '+' .
-- Material Implication`: denoted as '->' or '>' .
+- Material Implication: denoted as '->' or '>' .
-- equivalence: denoted as '<->' or '~'.
+- equivalence: denoted as '<->' or '~' .

 **Order of operations**: NOT > AND = OR > Material Implication = Equivalence
-- The NOT operators will calculate first (highest priority)
+- The NOT operators will calculate first (highest priority).
 - Then, the AND and OR operators.
 - Last, the Material Implication and equivalence (lowest priority).
 - It will calculate from left to right if 2 operators have the same order.